wp-statistics/wp-statistics/readme.txt

 If IPv6 is not enabled, you may see an warning like:

 	Warning: inet_pton() [function.inet-pton]: Unrecognized address 2003:0006:1507:5d71:6114:d8bd:80c2:1090

+= What 3rd party services does the plugin use? =
+IP location services are provided by data created by [MaxMind](https://www.maxmind.com/), to detect the Visitor's location (Country & City) the plugin downloads the GeoLite2 Database created by [MaxMind](https://www.maxmind.com/) on your server locally and use it.

+Referrer spam blacklist is provided by Matomo, available from https://github.com/matomo-org/referrer-spam-blacklist

 == Screenshots ==
 1. Overview